 Figure 7-2 illustrates the data transfer between the UART and the host using the DMA controller and the USB buffer manager (UBM).
 A buffer of 512 bytes is reserved for buffering the UART channel (transmit and receive buffers).
 The UART channel has 64 bytes of double-buffer space (X- and Y-buffer).
 When the DMA writes to the X-buffer, the UBM reads from the Y-buffer.
 Similarly, when the DMA reads from the X-buffer, the UBM writes to the Y-buffer.
-The DMA channel is configured to operate in the continuous mode (by setting DMACDR[CNT] = 1).
+The DMA channel is configured to operate in the continuous mode (by setting bit 5 (CNT) in the DMACDR registers = 1).
 Once the MCU enables the DMA, data transfer toggles between the UMB and the DMA without MCU intervention.
-See IN transaction (TUSB3410 to host) for DMA transfer-termination condition.
+See Section 6.2.1, IN Transaction (TUSB3410 to Host), for DMA transfer-termination condition.